Numbers presented in charts

 For many people who have COVID-19, it is also possible to trace which other person with COVID-19 is a probable source of the infection.
 The figure below shows that people mainly infect others around the same age.
 Infection between parents and children of all ages occurs somewhat less frequently.

-The data has been updated to September 2021 and displays 541,789 linked pairs of infected people.
+The data has been updated to 14 January 2022 and displays 641,596 linked pairs of infected people.
 It is clear that people in the age group of 15-19 years and older are more likely to be a source of infection than children in the age groups of 0-4, 5-9 and 10-14 years.
+It is also clear that children mainly infect other children in the same age category.

 Infected contacts according to the age of the source